Switch to ADA Accessible Theme

 Get Help From an Employment Lawyer in California

-At the Law Office of Karen J. Sloat, APC, our California employment law attorney helps employers find workplace solutions.
+At Sloat Law Group, our California employment law attorney helps employers find workplace solutions.
 If you have any questions about a wrongful termination case, we are here as a legal resource.
 Call us now or contact us online to set up your confidential consultation.
 We represent employers in the Coachella Valley, Riverside County, and throughout California.

 Source: